or-fusion/pao/README.md

 # Notes

+* WARNING:  This project is being migrated to GitHub (see https://github.com/pyomocommunity/PAO)

 * This package contains Python software for adversarial optimization that is not application-specific.
 The goal of this package is to support cross-cutting capabilities that can be leveraged by multiple projects.